 Ridesharing services are very aware of the growing senior population and are working towards making sure that they’re ready and able to meet the specific needs of the elderly.
 Their goal is to make life easier for their customers, whether it’s a senior citizen needing a ride to a doctor’s appointment or a family member who is too busy or too far away to take them.
 Helping seniors get around for medical appointments, errands, or social activities allows them to maintain their independence and gives their loved ones some peace of mind.

 Here at Sechler Law Firm, we not only help families develop estate and elder law plans, but we guide our clients toward “out of the box” solutions to make life easier during the healthcare and long-term care challenges that they face.
 Whether it’s suggestions for transportation, respite care, or referrals to assisted living communities or local advisors, we are happy to help guide your family through all of life’s transitions.
-If you’d like to schedule a call to get started, contact our main office at 724-841-1393.
+If you’d like to schedule a call to get started, contact our main office.